 Hall has a Bachelor of Science degree in Mechanical Engineering from Texas Tech University and is a Registered Professional Engineer in the State of Texas.

-In August 2015, Ken Sheffield was appointed Executive Vice President STAT, WAT & Corporate Engineering.
+In August 2015, Ken Sheffield was appointed Executive Vice President STAT, WAT & Corporate Engineering and became Executive Vice President, Operations/Engineering/Facilities in May 2017.
 He is responsible for overseeing the South Texas Asset Team, Western Asset Team and Corporate Engineering.
 Sheffield is also a Member of Pioneer’s Management Committee.